tsiangsun/flask-demo/README.md

 - `Procfile`, `requirements.txt`, `conda-requirements.txt`, and `runtime.txt`
   contain some default settings.
 - There is some boilerplate HTML in `templates/`
-- Create Heroku application with `heroku create <app_name>` or leave blank to auto-generate a name.
+- Create Heroku application with `heroku create <app name>` or leave blank to auto-generate a name.
 - (Suggested) Use the [conda buildpack](https://github.com/kennethreitz/conda-buildpack).
   If you choose not to, put all requirements into `requirements.txt`

   `heroku config:add BUILDPACK_URL=https://github.com/kennethreitz/conda-buildpack.git`
+- Here I used following command creating and using buildpack:
+  `heroku create flask-xiang --buildpack https://github.com/kennethreitz/conda-buildpack.git`
 - *Question*: What are the pros and cons of using conda vs. pip?
 - Deploy to Heroku: `git push heroku master`
 - You should be able to see your site at `https://<app_name>.herokuapp.com`